Don’t Let the Term “Keyword” Confuse Your SEO Content Strategy

 How Google’s Great Shift to Concepts over Keywords Affects SEO Content Strategy

-Many marketers have tried to manipulate Google search results.
+It has always been the goal of ambitious marketers to get their site to Google spot #1 for as many searches as possible.
 In the past, a great way to do this was simply stuffing your content with long-tail keywords and sending it out for a small number of readers, but a huge number of Google hits.
 This mechanism played right into search engine algorithms and brought visitors to a website.
 However, users eventually saw this system as deeply flawed.

 A Google user would search for “pirate movie jack” and the top hits would be any website that included this exact configuration of keywords.
 It is pretty obvious, though, that the user wanted to find Disney’s Pirates of the Caribbean.
 The user just didn’t know the title.
 From there they might want to look at casting or shooting location, but finding the right title is the first step.